reiniergs/polyfill-service/polyfill-service-api/README.md

 PolyfillService polyfillService;
 ...
 // fetch with a user agent string and an optional query config object
-// without query object, it will load all the polyfills, filtered by the user agent string String output = polyfillService.getPolyfillsSource(userAgentString);
+// without query object, it will load all the polyfills
+// or the polyfills defined in service config
+// filtered by the user agent string
+String output = polyfillService.getPolyfillsSource(userAgentString);
 ```